ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Use default values for missing parameters

-  If ``True``, spotMAX will not pause waiting for the user to choose what to do with missing parameters.
+  If ``True``, SpotMAX will not pause waiting for the user to choose what to do with missing parameters.

   It will continue the analysis with default values.
 Disable this only when you